cvit-workshop/2025/README.md

-# 2025
-Resources for CVIT summer workshops.
+# Resources for CVIT workshop 2025.

+## Day 1
+- Introduction to Image Processing, Computer Graphics and Computer Vision.